-For “Fallbacks,” the Japanese Bankers Association (JBA) released “sample fallback provisions for bilateral loans” (supervised by a full service law firm Mori Hamada & Matsumoto, available in Japanese only) in March 2020 to facilitate the introduction of fallback language in the contracts for the loan market.
+- The Japanese Bankers Association (JBA) released “updated sample fallback provisions for bilateral loans” (applicable after the announcement on ‘non-representativeness’ or ‘permanent discontinuation’, supervised by a full service law firm Mori Hamada & Matsumoto, available in Japanese only) in January 2021.

 LIBOR and the replacement benchmark have different economics (although the degree of difference will vary by transaction and be based on several factors), resulting in an interest rate spread.
 As a result of this spread, “value transfer” may occur.
-Therefore, one party may enjoy a gain while the other may suffer losses.
-In order to minimize the value transfer, a spread adjustment between JPY LIBOR and the replacement benchmark will be made.
-The spread adjustment will be calculated when the relevant announcement is made regarding either ‘non-representativeness’ or ‘permanent discontinuation’, but the replacement rate will not apply until the date on which LIBOR is ‘non-representative’ (based on the statement by the FCA) or is discontinued (if such a date is different from the announcement date).
+In order to minimize the value transfer, a spread adjustment between LIBOR and the replacement benchmark will be made.
+The spread adjustment was fixed on 5 March 2021 in response to announcements made on that date by the FCA.
+However, the actual fallback to the replacement rate will not occur until the date on which LIBOR is ‘non-representative’ or is discontinued.

 In the JPY market, the Committee discussed the alternative benchmarks to replace JPY LIBOR and in its discussions, several benchmarks were raised, which are those based on the risk free rate (RFR) and TIBOR, as options.

 The decision on which alternative benchmark to be used should be made among contracting parties when they choose either “transition” or “fallbacks”.

 The following table summarizes the options of alternative benchmarks presented by the Committee: